More work and income in northern Afghanistan

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Lead executing agency: Ministry of Commerce and Industry
+Lead executing agency: Ministry of Commerce and Industry (MoCI)

-Overall term: 2015 to 2016
+Overall term: 2014 to 2017

-Around half the Afghan population is underemployed or unemployed, and the lack of work particularly affects women.
-The economy is unable to absorb the 500,000 or so young men and women entering the employment market every year.
-Given the volatile security situation and uncertain political development following the withdrawal of international troops, the willingness of businesses to invest is low.
-The agricultural sector, which currently provides around 60 per cent of jobs in the country, is characterised by a high degree of subsistence farming and low productivity.
+Around half the Afghan population is underemployed or unemployed, with women being particularly hard hit.
+The economy is unable to absorb the 500,000 or so young men and women entering the labour market every year.
+Given the volatile security situation and political uncertainty following the withdrawal of international troops, businesses are reluctant to invest.
+Furthermore, the agricultural sector, which currently accounts for around 60 per cent of jobs in the country, is characterised by high levels of subsistence farming and low productivity.
 Production surpluses are mostly exported as raw produce.
-Any processing is still only very rudimentary and predominantly geared to the domestic market.
-Poor quality and yet high production costs make it difficult to launch commodities on the international market.
+Poor quality, but also the high production costs make it difficult to produce processed, regionally competitive commodities that can substitute imports or can serve the export market.